USPS vs FedEx for Ecommerce

 Frequently Asked Questions

-Free shipping increases conversion rates, but you need to account for the cost in your product pricing.
-Using USPS for fulfillment helps keep free shipping viable since costs are $4-6 per lightweight package.
-A common strategy is offering free shipping on orders over a minimum amount and building a portion of shipping cost into your product price.
+Offering shipping included in the price increases conversion rates, but you need to account for the cost in your product pricing.
+Using USPS for fulfillment helps keep that viable since costs run $4-6 per lightweight package.
+A common strategy is including shipping on orders over a minimum amount and building a portion of the shipping cost into your product price.
+Buying discounted labels below commercial rates widens the gap between what you pay and what you charge, which is the margin you keep.

-Use a shipping platform like I'd Ship That to access commercial rates, which are 20-40% below retail post office or carrier store prices.
+Use a shipping platform like I'd Ship That to access commercial rates, which are 20-40% below retail post office or carrier store prices, with discounts reaching up to 89% off retail on some services.
 Always compare rates across USPS, FedEx, and UPS for each shipment since the cheapest option varies by weight, size, and destination.
 For most orders under 5 lbs, USPS commercial rates through a platform will be your cheapest option.
+Ship Intelligence does this comparison for you automatically and selects the cheapest valid rate, so you capture the savings without manually quoting every package.

 Compare Rates From All Carriers